juristr/fabiangosebrink.github.io/_posts/2016-04-26-angular2-asp-net-webapi-azure-cordova-cross-platform-my-private-hackathon-part-2.md

 Inside this blog I want to loose a few words about how I wrote them what the pitfalls were and how I came up with this solution.

-> I will only show Angular2 examples here because it&#8217;s the only client which is still maintained
+> I will only show Angular2 examples here because it's the only client which is still maintained

 ### Architecture